imakaash/imakaash/README.md

 ## 🌍 A Global Perspective

 My thirst for knowledge and new experiences led me from the bustling streets of Bangalore to the charming city of Trier, Germany.
-Here, I'm pursuing my M.Sc. in Data Science, expanding my horizons both academically and culturally.
+Having pursued my M.Sc. in Data Science, I have expanded my academic and cultural horizons.
 This journey has allowed me to explore over 20 countries, each adding a unique perspective to my worldview and approach to problem-solving

 ## 💼 Professional Adventures